OpenStackOnRaPi/ostackinstall/README.md

 [DEFAULT]
 resume_guests_state_on_host_boot = true

-# The following settings are not required for KVM configuration (our choice).
-They are provided here for informational purposes only.
+# The following settings are applicable only for qemu (not needed by KVM at all).
+Currently they serve informational purposes only.
 #for RPi 5 enable cortex-a76 <== maybe for the future, but currently theres a lack of support for cortex-a76 in 2023.1 and 2025.1 libvirtd
 #for RPi 4 enable cortex-a72
 #[libvirt]
-# qemu works only for RPi 4; if you really want it enable all three settings that follow
+# qemu works only for RPi 4; if you really want, it enable all three settings that follow
 #virt_type = qemu
 #cpu_mode = custom
 #cpu_models = cortex-a72